luy1021/Algorithm_Test/README.md

 ## Usage
 <!-- SAS Files -->
 ### SAS Files
 There are three folders in the SAS folder, which correspond to SAS codes of different kinds of products.
-The following takes 110G melon seeds as an example to explain the use of relevant codes.<br>
+The following takes 110g menlon seeds as an example to explain the use of relevant codes.<br>

 In the 110g folder, there are three SAS code files, among which "try110nop.sas" means that in the consumer utility function, only the influence of product price is considered to establish the model; "try110xx.sas" means that in the consumer utility function, the influence of linear form of network effect is considered to establish the model. "try110.sas" means that the network effect in logarithmic form is considered in the consumer utility function to build a model.
 Take the try110.sas code file as an example.<br>

 First, we import the "TRY110" data file and explain the contents of the data file.
-In this case, the data file is an Excel file, and the fields include: classification variable melon_seeds, where 1 represents caramelized seeds, 2 represents date seeds, and 3 represents original seeds.
-4 means not to buy the product.
-Price is the Price, x is the sales volume in the last month, xx is the market share in the last month, zong is the sales volume in the last month, ln is the network effect, where ln=log (C*xx+D), the values of C and D are related to the product.<br>
+In this case, the data file is an Excel file, and the fields include: classification variable melon_seeds, where "1" represents caramal seeds, "2" represents red date seeds, "3" represents original taste seeds, and "4" means nonpurchase people. "price" is the price of the product, "x" is the sales volume in the last month of each product, "xx" is the market share in the last month, and "zong" is the whole sales volume in the last month. "ln" is the network effect, where ln=log (C*xx+D), the values of C and D are related to the product.<br>
 ```
 proc contents data = WORK.TRY110;
 	run;